josimard/angular-requirejs-seed/README.md

 This application demonstrates the freedom you can get while staying organized.
 - Because we don't want to add a script tag for each controller nor manually manage js files, see [config.js](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/config.js).
 - Because the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html) is our friend when it's time to make that build.
+- Because we want to use [UglifyJS2](https://github.com/mishoo/UglifyJS2) and keep injection rules working, without DI annotations.

 ##Installation